dokku/dokku/docs/deployment/methods/archive.md

-# Deploying from a remote tarball or zip
+# Tar and Zip Archives

 ## Initializing an app repository from an archive file